 - Student travel to remote locations

-- Student accommodation in remote locations
+- Student accommodation in rural locations

 - Community events related to student projects – e.g. catering or venues for consultation events or workshops